chhuang-one/sqxclib/README.md

 **Sqdb** is base structure for database products (SQLite, MySQL...etc).
 You can get more description and example in doc/[Sqdb.md](doc/Sqdb.md)

+e.g. Create Sqdb interface for SQLite database

+SQLite will open/create the file in the specified folder of SqdbConfigSqlite when user open database.
+In this example, database file path is "/path/DatabaseName.db".

-use C functions to open SQLite database
+use C functions to create SQLite database interface

 ```c
 	// database configuration